vindar/tgx/docs/intro_api_2D.md

 - \ref tgx::Image<color_t>::blitScaledRotated() "blitScaledRotated(sprite, pos_src, pos_dst, scale, angle, opacity)" : rescale and rotate a sprite (by arbitrary angle) and then blit it onto the image.
 - \ref tgx::Image<color_t>::blitScaledRotatedMasked() "blitScaledRotatedMasked(sprite, mask_color, pos_src, pos_dst, scale, angle, opacity)" : rescale and rotate a sprite (by arbitrary angle) and then blit it onto the image with one color set as transparent.

-@note All the blit methods above also have an 'advanced' version which takes as input a user-defined blending operator instead of the opacity parameter and can operate on sprites with different color types than the destination image. see \ref tgx::Image for details...
+@note All the blit methods above also have an 'advanced' version which takes as input a user-defined blending operator instead of the opacity parameter and can operate on sprites with a different color types than the destination image. see \ref tgx::Image for details...

 See also \ref tgx::Image<color_t>::blitBackward() "blitBackward()" and methods for image copy/resizing/type conversion \ref tgx::Image<color_t>::copyFrom() "copyFrom()", \ref tgx::Image<color_t>::copyReduceHalf() "copyReduceHalf()",  \ref tgx::Image<color_t>::reduceHalf() "reduceHalf()" and \ref tgx::Image<color_t>::convert() "convert()"